TobitSoftware/chayns-colors/README.md

 3. Run tests with ``npm test``

 ### Troubleshooting
-If you get the error ``SyntaxError: Unexpected token {``, you have to update your node version.
+If you get the error ``SyntaxError: Unexpected token {``, you have to update your node version to at least Node 10.